Texiwill/aac-lib/vsm/README.md

 1.0.0 - Initial Release

 ### Changelog
+4.5.5 - added --fav option to allow for using favorites from commandline
+        (no more need to Mark a Favorite)

 4.5.4 - Fixed some logic for download paths

 4.5.3 - Fixed several bugs: Malformed Data causing download error